 - Risk management

-"Homeland security is more important today than at any time in recent memory. Ó£»¨¶¯Âþ Manchester's homeland security program provides students with not only the theoretical, but allows students to learn and apply practical solutions to real world problems."
+"Homeland security is more important today than at any time in recent memory. 樱花动漫 Manchester's homeland security program provides students with not only the theoretical, but allows students to learn and apply practical solutions to real world problems."

 Curriculum & Requirements

-Today’s threat environment is complex and dynamic and includes threats from small- to large-scale attacks of violence or terrorism, to cybersecurity to catastrophic natural disasters such as hurricanes, wildfires, tornadoes and earthquakes.
-Fully available to students on both campuses (Durham and Manchester), the Homeland Security (HLS) minor will give students an excellent glimpse at what it takes to keep the nation safe and resilient.Â
+Today鈥檚 threat environment is complex and dynamic and includes threats from small- to large-scale attacks of violence or terrorism, to cybersecurity to catastrophic natural disasters such as hurricanes, wildfires, tornadoes and earthquakes.
+The Homeland Security (HLS) minor will give students an excellent glimpse at what it takes to keep the nation safe and resilient.聽

 The minor in Homeland Security (HLS) is designed to provide a professional experience to students not majoring in Homeland Security, but who are interested in aspects of the homeland security profession.
 Students will see how Homeland Security issues, challenges, and tools are related to their specific major and how Homeland Security can be used to embellish their careers.
+Courses for the HLS minor are offered on the Durham campus only.
+Students at other locations should contact their advisor to explore alternative options.聽聽

 | Code | Title | Credits |